Thousand Springs Visitor Center

 The Thousand Springs Visitor Center in Hagerman, ID, is a new 3,400 sf building that will serve both the Thousand Springs State Park and the Hagerman Fossil Beds National Monument.
 Inspired by the landscape, the design evokes the natural and cultural history of the Snake River Valley region.

 Organized around a central lobby, the Visitor Center features offices to the west side, the interpretive volume to the east side, and the entry and restrooms to the north.
 Anchored by a ‘rock’ that houses support spaces, the entrance is positioned between the two forms, aiming toward the Hagerman Fossil Beds across the valley.
-In a unique arrangement, the Idaho Department of Parks and Recreation is constructing the new building, and the National Parks Service has agreed to lease space in the Visitor Center for the next 25 years.
-Construction will be complete in 2021.
+In a unique arrangement, the Idaho Department of Parks and Recreation constructed the new building, and the National Parks Service has agreed to lease space in the Visitor Center for the next 25 years.